AdityaKChoubey/AdityaKChoubey/README.md

 🔭 Exploring the mysteries of nonlinear systems and computational astrophysics.

-💻 Passionate about Computational Fluid Dynamics (CFD) and its applications in understanding natural phenomena.
+💻 Passionate about Condensed Matter Physics

 📚 Always learning, always experimenting.
 Let's unravel the secrets of the cosmos together!